-- reporting to the chair of the Board with an assessment of the Board's and management's performance; - considering recommendations from the Chief Executive Officer concerning the hiring and termination of senior executives, and ensuring that the Chief Executive Officer engages senior management with the necessary skills, knowledge, and experience to manage Algoma's affairs in a sound and responsible manner; - seeking individuals qualified (in the context of the needs of Algoma, any formal criteria established by the board and any obligations under Algoma's contractual arrangements) to become members of the Board for recommendation to the Board; - reviewing the competencies, skills and personal qualities required of board members, as a whole, in light of relevant factors, including (i) the objective of adding value to Algoma in light of the opportunities and risks facing Algoma and Algoma's strategies; (ii) the need to ensure, to the greatest extent possible, that a majority of the Board is comprised of individuals who meet the independence requirements of the applicable regulatory, stock exchange and securities law requirements or other guidelines; and (iii) any policies of the Board with respect to Board member diversity, tenure, retirement and succession and board member commitments; and reviewing the appropriateness of the governance practices of Algoma and recommending any proposed changes to the Board for approval.
+- . reporting to the chair of the Board with an assessment of the Board's and management's performance; - considering recommendations from the Chief Executive Officer concerning the hiring and termination of senior executives, and ensuring that the Chief Executive Officer engages senior management with the necessary skills, knowledge, and experience to manage Algoma's affairs in a sound and responsible manner; - seeking individuals qualified (in the context of the needs of Algoma, any formal criteria established by the board and any obligations under Algoma's contractual arrangements) to become members of the Board for recommendation to the Board; - reviewing the competencies, skills and personal qualities required of board members, as a whole, in light of relevant factors, including (i) the objective of adding value to Algoma in light of the opportunities and risks facing Algoma and Algoma's strategies; (ii) the need to ensure, to the greatest extent possible, that a majority of the Board is comprised of individuals who meet the independence requirements of the applicable regulatory, stock exchange and securities law requirements or other guidelines; and (iii) any policies of the Board with respect to Board member diversity, tenure, retirement and succession and board member commitments; - . reviewing the appropriateness of the governance practices of Algoma and recommending any proposed changes to the Board for approval; and - . reviewing with management and making recommendations concerning the oversight of the emerging ESG issues affecting the Company and liaising, as appropriate, with other committees of the Board regarding administering the ESG program of the Company and related best practices.